Wednesday, November 6, 2024

 The monumental building stands apart from the whole town in an immense square, along with the equestrian statue of Nuno Álvares Pereira.
 The latest was a Portuguese general and had a decisive role in the aforementioned victory of the Portuguese over the Castilians.
 The monastery took over a century to build and required the intervention of fifteen architects.

 Set aside half a day for your visit as the monastery requires quite a few hours to enjoy fully.
 There are a few stops you definitely shouldn’t miss.
 The Founders’ Chapel holds the tomb of John I of Portugal and his wife Philippa of Lancaster.
 The Royal Cloister is considered the masterpiece of the monastery and it was only added later on.
-Its sober style is in contrast with the rest of the flamboyant gothic monastery.
+Its sober style contrasts with the rest of the flamboyant gothic monastery.

 The Batalha Monastery has been a UNESCO World Heritage site since 1983.